CityWebConsultants/Iris/readme.md

 * A logs page for viewing messages and errors
 * Database entity queries done through simple widgets placed in HTML that handle all access permissions for you.
 * Iris was built with version control in mind with congiguration stored in easily exportable/importable JSON files.
 You can even view difs and export/import config through the UI.

-## Runs on Linux, Mac OS and Windows

-Iris was built on Windows, Linux and Mac OS so should work on all three.
+* Iris was built on Windows, Linux and Mac OS so should work on all three.

 ## Read the docs